 The DfE supports free school applications in areas where there is a basic need for student places, including Greenwich, and the EFA is tasked with locating sites that are both available and suitable for a new school.
 School place data is publically accessible via the DfE website.

 We opened our doors on 5 September 2016 at our temporary site.
 The school will grow year-on-year and so it will take several years to reach full capacity.
-Subject to planning, we anticipate moving to the permanent site in 2019 academic year.
+Subject to planning consent, we anticipate moving to the permanent site in late 2019.

-Our temporary premises (for up to three years) are located at King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU.
+Our temporary premises are located at King’s Church, 21 Meadowcourt Road, 1st Floor, Lee, London, SE3 9DU.

 Please see below for more questions / answers about the sites